Robert Smalls: Service to the Union

-He was made pilot of the ironclad USS Keokuk, again under captain Rhind, and took part in the attack on Fort Sumter on April 7, 1863, which was a preamble to the Second Battle of Fort Sumter later that fall.
+He was made pilot of the ironclad USS Keokuk, again under Captain Rhind, and took part in the attack on Fort Sumter on April 7, 1863, which was a preamble to the Second Battle of Fort Sumter later that fall.
 The Keokuk took 96 hits and retired for the night, sinking the next morning.
-Smalls and much of the crew moved to the Ironside and the fleet returned to Hilton Head.
+Smalls and much of the crew moved to the Ironside, and the fleet returned to Hilton Head.

-In June 1863, David Hunter was replaced as commander of the Department of the South by Quincy Adams Gillmore.
+In June 1863, Hunter was replaced as commander of the Department of the South by Quincy Adams Gillmore.
 With Gillmore's arrival, Smalls was transferred to the quartermaster's department.
 Smalls was pilot of the USS Isaac Smith, later recommissioned in the Confederate Navy the Stono in the expedition on Morris Island.
-When Union troops took the south end of the Island, Smalls was put in charge of the Light House Inlet as pilot.
+When Union troops took the southern end of the Island, Smalls was put in charge of the Light House Inlet as pilot.

-On December 1, 1863, Smalls was piloting the Planter under Captain James Nickerson on Folly Island Creek when Confederate batteries at Secessionville opened.
+On December 1, 1863, Smalls was piloting the Planter under Captain James Nickerson on Folly Island Creek when Confederate batteries at Secessionville opened fire.
 Nickerson fled the pilot house for the coal-bunker.
-Smalls refused to surrender, fearing that the Black crewmen would not be treated as prisoners of war and might be summarily killed.
+Smalls refused to surrender, fearing that the African-American crewmen would not be treated as prisoners of war and instead be summarily killed.
 Smalls entered the pilothouse and took command of the boat and piloted it to safety.
 For this, he was reportedly promoted by Gillmore to the rank of captain and made acting captain of the Planter.

 In May 1864, he was voted an unofficial delegate to the Republican National Convention in Baltimore.
 Later that spring, Smalls piloted the Planter to Philadelphia for an overhaul.
 In Philadelphia, he supported what was known as the Port Royal Experiment, an effort to raise money to support the education and development of formerly enslaved people.
-At the outset of the Civil War, Smalls could not read or write, but he achieved literacy in Philadelphia.
-In 1864, Smalls was in a streetcar in Philadelphia and was ordered to give his seat to a white passenger.
+At the outset of the Civil War, Smalls could neither read nor write, but he achieved literacy in Philadelphia.
+In 1864, Smalls was seated in a streetcar in Philadelphia and was ordered to give his seat to a white passenger.
 Rather than ride on the open overflow platform, Smalls left the car.
-This incident of humiliating a heroic veteran was cited in the debate that resulted in the legislature's passing a bill to integrate public transportation in Pennsylvania in 1867.
+This incident of humiliating a heroic veteran was cited in the debate that resulted in the Pennsylvania legislature's passing a bill to integrate public transportation in Pennsylvania in 1867.

-In December 1864, Smalls and the Planter moved to support William T. Sherman's army in Savannah, Georgia, at the destination point of his March to the Sea.
+In December 1864, Smalls and the Planter moved to support William T. Sherman's army in Savannah, Georgia at the destination point of his March to the Sea.
 Smalls returned with the Planter to Charleston harbor in April 1865 for the ceremonial raising of the American flag again at Fort Sumter.
 Smalls was discharged on June 11, 1865.
-Other vessels Smalls piloted during the war include the Huron and the Paul Jones.
+Other vessels that Smalls piloted during the war included the Huron and the Paul Jones.
 He continued to pilot the Planter, serving a humanitarian mission of taking food and supplies to freedmen who had lost their homes and livelihoods during the war.
 On September 30, the Planter entered the service of the Freedmen's Bureau.